mobina-soltani/google-calendar-documentation/docs/index.md

 ## Introduction

 Welcome!
-This documentation is designed to **guide you through setting up and using Google Calendar** with ease.
+This documentation is designed to **guide you through setting up and using <a href="https://calendar.google.com/" target="_blank">Google Calendar</a>** with ease.
 Whether you're a complete beginner or looking to enhance your scheduling skills, this guide offers a **step-by-step walkthrough** to help you navigate the platform effortlessly.

 With **Google Calendar**, you can:
 ✅ **Create and manage events** to stay on top of your schedule.